amwmedia/infect.js/README.md

 Sometimes function injection may not work for you, but you'd still like an easy way to pull multiple dependencies into a single place for reference within your code.
 Object injection suits this nicely and can be done by simply calling `infect.obj()` with an object and an array of dependency names you'd like to have injected.
 Please node that any object can be injected except the global `Window` object (for obvious reasons).
 If you try to infect the global scope, `infect` will throw an error.

-*NOTE:* You can reference the dependency with or without the prepended dollar sign (`$`) but, in either case, *the object will be infected with the prepended version*.
+*NOTE:* You can reference the dependency with or without the dollar sign prefix (`$`).
+Regardless of how you reference it, *the object will be injected with the prefixed version for consistency*.

 ```javascript
 var INFECTED = infect.obj({}, ['$Logger']);